 What Is a Credit Card Debt Write-Off?

 When a credit card company writes off or charges off your debt, you are still liable for the debt.

-If you fail to make payments on your credit card, the credit card company may declare your debt uncollectable.
-This process is referred to as a credit card debt "write-off" (also called a credit card "charge-off").
+If you fail to make payments on your credit card, the credit card company may declare your debt uncollectible.
+This process is commonly called a credit card debt "write-off" or "charge-off."

+A write-off doesn't eliminate your obligation to pay the debt.
 Writing off a debt allows a credit card company to report it as a loss and reduce its tax liability.

-But it does not eliminate your obligation to pay the debt.
+What Is a Credit Card Debt Write-Off?